Survey of Household Spending (SHS)

 Data are collected directly from survey respondents and extracted from administrative files.

-For SHS 2021, all sampled households have received a letter inviting them to complete the electronic questionnaire online.
-These households also receive a paper spending diary to complete during a specified reference period.
-Non -response follow-up for both the main electronic questionnaire and the diary is done at different stages of the collection period.
+For the 2023 SHS, all sampled households received a letter inviting them to complete the electronic questionnaire online (except for Iqaluit, where respondents were contacted by an interviewer).
+All households also received a paper spending diary to complete during a specified reference period.
+Non-response follow-up for both the main electronic questionnaire and the diary is done at different stages of the collection period.

-The electronic questionnaire mainly collects regular expenditures (such as rent and electricity) and less frequent expenditures (such as furniture and dwelling repairs) for a recall period that varies in length depending on the type of expenditure.
+The electronic questionnaire mainly collects regular expenditures (such as rent and electricity) and less frequent expenditures (such as furniture and dwelling repairs) for a recall period that varies in length, depending on the type of expenditure.
 For regular expenditures, the amount of the last payment and the period it covers are typically collected.
-For other types of expenditures collected in the questionnaire, recall periods used include two weeks, as well as three or twelve months.
+For other types of expenditures collected in the questionnaire, recall periods include two weeks, as well as 3 or 12 months.
 The recall periods are defined in terms of weeks or months preceding the month of the interview.
 For example, for a household in the June sample, "the last three months" corresponds to the period from March 1 to May 31.
-For questions using a two-week recall period, the period corresponds to the two weeks immediately preceding collection.
+For questions that use a two-week recall period, the period corresponds to the two weeks immediately preceding collection.
 Demographic characteristics, dwelling characteristics and household equipment information, which are also collected in the questionnaire, refer to the household's situation at the time of collection.

 For the expenditure diary, respondents are asked to record the expenditures of all household members for a specified period.
-Respondents in the provinces are asked to complete the diary for a one-week period and those in the territorial capitals are asked to complete it for a two-week period.
-Households are required to include all of their spending, except for a few types of expenditures, such as rent, regular utilities payments, as well as real estate and vehicle purchases.
-Households have the option of providing receipts for their purchases made during the diary reporting period in order to reduce the amount of information they need to record manually in the diary.
-However, they are asked to write out additional information on the receipt if the description of the item appearing on the receipt is incomplete.
+Respondents in the provinces are asked to complete the diary for a one-week period, and those in the territorial capitals are asked to complete it for a two-week period.
+Households are required to include all of their spending, except for a few types of expenditures, such as rent and regular utility payments, as well as real estate and vehicle purchases.
+Households have the option of providing receipts for purchases made during the diary reporting period to reduce the amount of information they need to record manually in the diary.
+However, they are asked to write additional information on the receipt if the description of the item on the receipt is incomplete.

 A telephone follow-up is carried out a few days after the questionnaire is completed to address any questions the respondent may have about the diary and to provide important information about how it should be completed and returned.